About the diary writer

 - Kansas City, Missouri, Alexandria, Virginia, United States

 - In the first half of the 1960s, as Barbara McDowell, I wrote nightly entries on the pages in one-year diaries.
 A 1961-65 Park College Diary is a transcription of those entries.
 Now, in 2014 you are invited to read with me the pages I wrote 50 or more years ago.
 Current entries are about being in Iowa for the summer.
 I grew up on three farms 30 miles from Iowa City.
 I was the oldest of four daughters and sometimes referred to my sisters as "the kids."
 We helped our parents but we also had good, wholesome fun - a characteristic I took with me to Park.
 Park College was 300 miles from West Chester, Iowa in Parkville, Missouri, which was, at the time, a small town on the Missouri River ten miles northwest of Kansas City, Missouri.
 In 2000 Park College became Park University.
-Today Park is large and thriving.
+Today Park has additional campuses and is large and thriving.
 It was one of the first educational institutions in the nation to offer online learning.
 Parkville has shed its small town image with new restaurants and shops.

 Phyllis, Virginia and I all three "overslept" this morning until 20 till 11:00, and yet we all thought it was 8:00.
 We decided we must have been drugged or something.
 This evening I mowed the back yard and rode my bike.
 Ann came home from Marty's.
 I made $6.04 detasseling corn on Sunday, July 19.
 Nic can't get over my stopping work at 4:00 three days a week - I "work by the clock."
 Maybe I should think he misses me or something and stay longer - at least he knows I'm not trying to "hang around" or "chase him" or anything.
 He certainly has enlivened my summer.
 He's quite a guy.